chauhanvivekkkk/LINUX_LAB/EXP3/EXPERIMENT3.md

  - **Show only filename(s) that match**
     ` grep -l "pattern" [filename or path]`<br><br>

- - **To search multiple patterns** - grep will match any line that has at least one of the pattern ` grep -e "pattern" -e "pattern" -e "pattern" [filename or path]`<br><br>
+ - **To search multiple patterns** - grep will match any line that has at least one of the patterns ` grep -e "pattern" -e "pattern" -e "pattern" [filename or path]`<br><br>

  - **To highlight matches**